Air India Express Flight 812

-Air India Express Flight 812 was a scheduled international flight from Dubai to Mangalore.
-On 22 May 2010, the Boeing 737-800 passenger jet operating the flight, crashed on landing at Mangalore.
+Air India Express Flight 812 was a scheduled international flight from Dubai International Airport, Dubai, to Mangalore International Airport, Mangalore.
+On 22 May 2010, the Boeing 737-800 passenger jet operating the flight crashed on landing at Mangalore.
 The captain had continued an unstabilised approach, despite three calls from the first officer to initiate a "go-around", resulting in the aircraft overshooting the runway, falling down a hillside, and bursting into flames.
-Of the 166 passengers and crew on board, 158 were killed (all six crew members and 152 passengers); only eight survived.
+Of the 166 passengers and crew on board, 158 were killed (all 6 crew members and 152 passengers); only eight survived.
 This was the first fatal accident involving Air India Express.

+Background

-Aircraft and crew
+Aircraft

+The accident involved a Boeing 737-8HG(SFP), one of the few 737s with a short-field performance package for landing at airports with short runways, with the aircraft registration VT-AXV and manufacturer's serial number 36333, line number 2481.